 RUM Analytics enables you to look at the behavior of this outlier metric over time, so you can continually track it as your UX team mobilizes to resolve the underlying issue.
 You can use the tool to quickly create a new monitor that will notify you when the metric returns to an acceptable threshold, or when it worsens.
 You can also combine it with other telemetry from your frontend by saving it in a dashboard, to form a holistic view of your application that you can easily share around your organization.

 By intelligently surfacing outliers in your views’ errors and latency, Watchdog Insights for RUM automatically highlights parts of your application that show an outsize proportion of warning signs.
 This gives your team more clarity with less required effort, helping them both investigate ongoing issues and spot potential new ones more efficiently.
-Watchdog is generally available for all RUM customers—to learn more, see our documentation.
+Watchdog Insights is generally available in Datadog query tools, including the APM Trace Explorer, Log Explorer, Live Containers view, and now the RUM Explorer.
+See the preceding docs links for more information about Watchdog.
 Or, if you’re brand new to Datadog, sign up for a 14-day free trial to get started.